HOW TO RESPOND TO A DOOR-KNOCKING REAL ESTATE AGENT

 Never agree to sell your home or start marketing it for sale unless you have signed an agency agreement.

 Only sign an agency agreement to sell your home with a real estate agent when you have done your due diligence.
-Request a copy of the Guide to Signing An Agency Agreement now.

 An overview of the correct procedure is:

 - At your invitation, a real estate agent views the indoors and outdoors of your home.

 - They then carry out research to compare your house to recent sales in the area and current comparable properties for sale in the area.
 They will also take into account special features that could add value or issues that may lower the value.

 - Based on this, the real estate agent recommends a sale price range for advertising purposes, in writing.